What is the Fastest Way to Heal Swollen Gums? (10 Emergency Remedies That Work!)

 Immediate Action Plan

-1. Start with cold compress and saltwater rinse as first-line intervention
+1. Start with a cold compress and saltwater rinse as a first-line intervention for swollen gums.

 2. Choose 2-3 targeted remedies from the evidence-based list matching your symptoms